 This week I have proposed to present some little known projects.
-And today it's time to show what it is Gazebo, a simulator of multiple robots in an open world outdoors.
+And today it's time to show what it is gazebo, a simulator of multiple robots in an open world outdoors.
 As with Stage (part of the Player project), it is capable of simulating a series of robots, sensors and objects in a three-dimensional world.
 That can realistically generate feedback for sensors when interacting with objects on the digital map.

-And the best thing is that Gazebo is free and it is available to install on GNU / Linux distros.
+And the best thing is that Gazebo is price quotation and it is available to install on GNU / Linux distros.
 In fact, it is available in the Ubuntu Software center itself if you don't want to complicate life too much in the installation.
 But if you want to know more about the project or download it directly from the official website of the project, you can access its download site.

 If you would like to see more videos, you can continue learning more about Gazebo in the channel they have in Youtube.
 You also have this other material at your fingertips: